myspc-development/art-test/docs/help-resources.md

 - Use the **Feedback** link at the bottom of each page to submit questions or report bugs.
 - Messages are sent to the site administrator and a copy is emailed to you.

+## Release Notes

+Administrators will see a modal dialog the first time they visit the dashboard after a plugin update.
+This dialog summarizes the latest changes from the changelog.
+Click **Close** to dismiss it; the dismissal is stored per user in the `ap_dismiss_release_notes` meta key.